MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ---
 lab:
-    title: 'Explore, deploy, and chat with language models in the Azure AI Studio'
+    title: 'Explore, deploy, and chat with language models in the Azure AI Foundry portal'
 ---

-# Explore, deploy, and chat with language models in the Azure AI Studio
+# Explore, deploy, and chat with language models in the Azure AI Foundry portal

-The Azure AI Studio’s model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
+The Azure AI Foundry portal’s model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.

-In this exercise, you'll explore the model catalog in Azure AI Studio.
+In this exercise, you'll explore the model catalog in Azure AI Foundry portal.

 This exercise will take approximately **25** minutes.